“Food Service Safety Comprehensive Sample Exam I"

 C. Flatware and utensils should be held at the handle.

-D. Minimize bare-hand contact with food and never pick up ice with bare-hands.
+D. Minimize bare-hand contact with food and never pick up ice with

 E. All of the above